Toungoo–Ava War: Battle of northern Prome

 The stalemate lasted for nearly five months.
 It was only in April 1542 that the Confederation armies (16,000 troops, 1,000 horses, 80 elephants), led by Thohanbwa and Hkonmaing I of Onbaung–Hsipaw, the chief of Onbaung, approached the northern perimeter.
-The armies consisted of troops from Upper Burma, as well as from four members of the Confederation (Mohnyin, Mogaung, Hsipaw, Momeik).
+The armies consisted of troops from Upper Burma, as well as from four members of the Confederation (Mohnyin, Mogaung, Hsipaw, and Momeik).

-To meet the enemy, Tabinshwehti fielded three armies, each of which consisted of 3000 men, 700 horses, and 50 elephants.
+To meet the enemy, Tabinshwehti fielded three armies, each of which consisted of 3,000 men, 700 horses, and 50 elephants.
 The overall commander Bayinnaung led one of the armies while Thiri Zeya Kyawhtin and Saw Lagun Ein respectively commanded armies to his left and right.
 One day's march north of Prome by the Irrawaddy, they waited with their artillery and muskets ready.
 Cavalry from both sides engaged first.
 Toungoo cavalry retreated, drawing Confederation cavalry and vanguard battalions into the firing zone, who were subsequently wiped out.
 The Ava command sent two more waves but both were driven back with heavy losses.
 Then, all three Toungoo armies counterattacked, with their elephant and cavalry corps leading the way.
 After a long battle, the Confederation armies were driven back.
 Over two thousand troops, including two of their commanders, over 300 horses, and 60 elephants were captured.

 Though both sides suffered heavy casualties, it proved to be a strategically important victory for Toungoo since it took the Confederation out of the equation for the time being.
 (Soon after, Thohanbwa was assassinated by his chief minister, throwing the Confederation into another bout of leadership turmoil.
 The Confederation left the task of relieving its vassal Prome to Arakan alone.)